Want to read this article later?

 Just tap MyLCN+ to save it to your account

 Description of chambers

-Falcon Chambers are recognised by the legal directories, solicitors and clients as the leading property chambers.
+Falcon Chambers is recognised by the legal directories, solicitors and clients as the leading property chambers.
 Many of the major practitioner texts relating to property law are written by our members.
 We place a lot of importance on being a friendly, closely integrated group of colleagues.
-Many former members of Chambers have become judges, including Lord Neuberger of Abbotsbury, President of The Supreme Court, Lord Justice Lewison and Mr Justice Morgan.
+Many former members of Chambers have become judges, including the former President of The Supreme Court Lord Neuberger of Abbotsbury, Lord Justice Lewison and Mr Justice Morgan.

 Areas of work

 Members of chambers are heavily involved in litigation in the real property, landlord and tenant and property-related fields, including cases involving insolvency, trusts, banking, revenue, professional negligence, environmental and treasury work.
 We are involved in both contentious and non-contentious work.

 Applications are welcome from all who have or expect to achieve a 2.1 or first in their degree, including students who have not yet completed a first degree, or non-law students who have not yet completed a GDL.
 The successful applicant will absorb complex information and identify essential points and practical solutions quickly; communicate clearly, concisely and persuasively, both orally and in writing; and remain calm, objective and confident while working under pressure.

 Our current policy is to offer up to two pupillages each year, each of which is for 12 months.
 Pupils are allocated to a different pupil supervisor every three months in order to see a range of work and practices.
 We aim to give our pupils a good grounding in advocacy, in addition to the courses offered by the Inns, by providing structured advocacy training throughout the year.
 Few of our applicants will have studied our speciality in any depth, and therefore we provide an intensive course in landlord and tenant law at Falcon Chambers usually held in the last week of September, immediately prior to the commencement of pupillage.